-A key part of the Company's strategy is to develop "Yahoo!" branded online properties in international markets.
-The Company has developed and operates, through joint ventures with Softbank and related entities, versions of YAHOO! localized for Japan, Germany, France, the U.K and Korea.
-The Company offers a version of YAHOO! localized for Canada under an agreement with Rogers Communications, and the Company operates localized or mirror versions of YAHOO! through wholly owned subsidiaries in Australia and Singapore.
+A key part of the Company's strategy is to develop Yahoo!-branded online properties in international markets.
+The Company has developed and operates, through joint ventures with SOFTBANK and related entities, versions of Yahoo! localized for Japan, Germany, France, the United Kingdom, and Korea.
+The Company offers a version of Yahoo! localized for Canada under an agreement with Rogers Communications, and the Company operates localized or mirror versions of Yahoo! through wholly-owned subsidiaries in Australia, Denmark, Italy, Norway, Sweden, and Singapore.
+The Company also offers Yahoo! guides in Spanish and Mandarin Chinese languages.

 To date, the Company has only limited experience in developing localized versions of its products and marketing and operating its products and services internationally, and the Company relies substantially on the efforts and abilities of its foreign business partners in such activities.
 The Company has experienced and expects to continue to experience higher costs as a percentage of revenues in connection with international online properties than domestic online properties.
-If the international revenues are not adequate to offset investments in such activities, the Company's business, operating results and financial condition could be materially adversely affected.
+If the international revenues are not adequate to offset investments in such activities, the Company's business, operating results, and financial condition could be materially adversely affected.
 The Company may experience difficulty in managing international operations as a result of distance as well as language and cultural differences, and there can be no assurance that the Company or its partners will be able to successfully market and operate its products and services in foreign markets.
 The Company also believes that in light of substantial anticipated competition, it will be necessary to move quickly into international markets in order to effectively obtain market share, and there can be no assurance that the Company will be able to do so.
-In addition to the uncertainty as to the Company's ability to continue to generate revenues from its foreign operations and expand its international presence, there are certain risks inherent in doing business on an international level, such as unexpected changes in regulatory requirements, trade barriers, difficulties in staffing and managing foreign operations, longer payment cycles, problems in collecting accounts receivable, political instability, fluctuations in currency exchange rates, seasonal reductions in business activity in certain other parts of the world and potentially adverse tax consequences.
-There can be no assurance that one or more of such factors will not have a material adverse effect on the Company's future international operations and, consequently, on the Company's business, operating results and financial condition.
+In addition to the uncertainty as to the Company's ability to continue to generate revenues from its foreign operations and expand its international presence, there are certain risks inherent in doing business on an international level, such as unexpected changes in regulatory requirements, trade barriers, difficulties in staffing and managing foreign operations, longer payment cycles, problems in collecting accounts receivable, political instability, export restrictions, export controls relating to encryption technology, seasonal reductions in business activity in certain other parts of the world, and potentially adverse tax consequences.
+There can be no assurance that one or more of such factors will not have a material adverse effect on the Company's future international operations and, consequently, on the Company's business, operating results, and financial condition.